Grelot/COAT/README.md

 # Overview

+- COAT is a Python2 program developed in 2016 program which aims to automatically find bad quality region of coding sequences in a set of individual exome sequencing data.

+- It is a module integrated to [ExAM](https://sourceforge.net/projects/exam-exome-analysis-and-mining/).

+- It includes a graphical interface.

-The output is a spreadsheet with all the coding regions which are uncovered.
+- The output of this program is a spreadsheet with all the coding regions which are uncovered.
 Supplementary annotation can be used for further analysis.
 Additional files can be generated using `--cover_output` argument and/or `--track_no_cover_UCSC_output`.